jillesvangurp/es-kotlin-client/README.md

 This library should be perfectly fine for general use at this point and is currently available as a beta release.

 Please note, that you can always access the underlying Java client, which is stable.
 However, until we release 1.0, refactoring & api changes can still happen occasionally.

-Currently the main blockers for a 1.0 are:

-- Package rename to get rid of inbot.io, my former startup that is no more.
-- I'm planning to combine the 1.0 release with an epub version of the manual that I am currently considering to self publish.
-The idea with this is that I want the library and manual to cover all of what I consider the core use cases for someone building search functionality with Elasticsearch.
-- My time is limited.
-I work on this in my spare time and when I feel like it.
+Please check the issue tracker for progress on this.

 If you want to contribute, please file tickets, create PRs, etc. For bigger work, please communicate before hand before committing a lot of your time.
 I'm just inventing this as I go.
 Let me know what you think.